100% of the SSH Modern Languages and Linguistics submission was awarded 4* or 3* for research environment, ranking Aston joint 1st in the UK

 How to apply

-- Photocopies of your first and Masters degree certificates and a transcript of your grades
+- Copies of your Bachelor and Masters degree certificates and transcripts of your grades (including English translations, if required)

 Your application and proposal will be reviewed by the School’s Research Committee - you will then be notified of the outcome.